phhusson/quassel-irssi/README.md

 ------------

 First install irssi-dev (on debian-based distributions) or irssi-devel (on rpm distributions), everything needed to compile C code, based on glib2 and git.
+You might also need SSL libs (libssl-dev on debian)
 Then:

     git clone https://github.com/phhusson/quassel-irssi.git